sakasikai/blm-mll/source/Tutorial.md

 In this work we not only implement the Algorithm Architecture introduced above, but also embed it into an automatic system which requires only raw multi-label resource as input and give standard multi-label prediction as output.
 The overview flowchart of our system is shown in [Figure 1](#figure1).
 Given the raw biological data with multi-labels for a general biological multi-label learning task, our system will automatically extract features by a BLM feature descriptor, construct multi-label predictors in case of the strategy specified, fit data, perform prediction and evaluate the performance.

 A maunal is also supplied to help users configure representation learning, multi-label strategy, base predictor construction and evaluation strategy etc by command line tools.
-For more details, please refer to [command line tools](./Command line tools.md).
+For more details, please refer to [command line tools](https://blm-mll.readthedocs.io/en/latest/Command line tools.html).

-<a name="figure1"></a>
+(figure1)=

 ![overview.png](./imgs/overview.png)